michhar/yolov4-jetson-azure-edge-solution/README.md

 Steps:
 1. Associate the device with IoT Hub if haven't already
+2. Create a Service Principal associated with the AMS account ([Manage your Azure AD app and secret](https://docs.microsoft.com/en-us/azure/media-services/latest/access-api-howto?tabs=portal#manage-your-azure-ad-app-and-secret))
-2. Create a `.env` parameters file within the `edge-module` folder with the following contents:
+3. Create a `.env` parameters file within the `edge-module` folder with the following contents:

 ```
 SUBSCRIPTION_ID_FOR_AMS=<Azure subscription associated with the AMS account>